 We kindly ask that you silence your cell phones while in the lobby as well as the studio, as a courtesy to the office staff and dancers.
-Please supervise siblings and keep the walkways clear of coats, shoes, toys etc. to allow all patrons to access their activities safely.
-When in the classroom, show your dancer support by giving them your full attention and encouragement.
+Show your dancer support by giving them your full attention and encouragement.
 Show the dancers what it means to be a good audience member, as you set the best example.